NoahPidding/CollegeBoardProject/README.md

 General Kenobi (COUGH COUGH)

 # Team Goals Completed
-1) Completed the Pig Latin cipher and information page
+1) Added more buttons to navigation bar
-2) Completed the Morse code cipher and information page
+2) Completed the Pig Latin cipher and information page
-3) Completed game, including 10 questions and multiple options for answers on each question based on the different ciphers and their information pages
+3) Completed the Morse code cipher and information page
-3) Added a databse (in progress)
+4) Completed quiz game, including 10 questions and multiple options for answers on each question based on the different ciphers and their information pages
-4) We were able to successfully deploy it
+5) Added a databse (in progress)
-5)
+6) We were able to successfully deploy it

 # CypherCryptoWebsite
 # Main.py